Sobeston/zig.guide/chapter-0.md

       Close your terminal and create a new one.

-3. Verify your install with `zig version`.
+3. Verify your installation with `zig version`.
 The output should look like this:
 ```
 $ zig version
 0.11